On January 13, 2016, a 50-kg-class microsatellite called "DIWATA-1" (meaning "fairy" in Filipino) was handed over to JAXA.

-This is JAXA's Japanese astronaut primary activity report for October 2014.
+This is JAXA's Japanese astronaut primary activity report for November 2015.

-This is JAXA's Japanese astronaut primary activity report for September 2014.
+This is JAXA's Japanese astronaut primary activity report for October 2015.

 |Copyright 2007 Japan Aerospace Exploration Agency||Site Policy|